-Sr. no. Name AUTHOR(S) PUBLISHER 1 Business analytics Principles, Marc J. Pearson FT Press Concepts, and Applications Schniederjans, Dara Sec.
-27 17 d.
-G. Schniederjans, 1897.56 9000 The second second Christopher M. F1850 100 Street, Street Starkey The same of the sa 2 Business Analytics James Evans Pearson Education - Total Land Three backs Vietna .
+RECOM MENDED BOOKS AL THE STATE OF TH / (BCC) (B / I) Sr. no. Name AUTHOR(S) PUBLISHER 1 Business analytics Principles, Marc J. Pearson FT Press Concepts, and Applications Schniederjans, Dara 10 M Marine.
+G. Schniederjans, 100/01 Victor .
+Christopher M. The second 130 10 mm Starkey SA 455000 2 Business Analytics James Evans Pearson Education

 Course Code CSE611

-Course Title Internet of Things
+Course Title Introduction to Internet of Things

 Type of Course OE

-LTP 300
+LTP 3 0 0

 Credits 3

 Course Prerequisites This course has no prerequisite other than knowledge of business

 process and data mining techniques

 Course Objectives 1.
 Understand the role of internet in e -commerce

-(CO) A STATE OF THE PARTY OF THE PAR
+(CO) AND THE PERSON NAMED IN COLUMN TWO IS NOT THE PERSON NAMED IN COLUMN TWO IS NAMED I

 Course Outcomes At the end of the course-

 Students will demonstrate knowledge of data analytics.
 Students will demonstrate the ability of think critically in making decisions based on data and deep analytics.
 Students will demonstrate the ability to use technical skills in predicative and prescriptive modeling to support business decision-making.
 Students will demonstrate the ability to translate data into clear, actionable insights.